 “I don’t want to leave,” Maebhe whined.
 “We just got here.”

-Íde’s vote would decide it, then.
-Whichever way she chose, the infamous Cairn anger would be brought down upon her.
-She stood and stretched, flattened the folds of her skirts, and looked up to find two pairs of gray eyes on her, waiting.
+Íde stood and stretched, flattened the folds of her skirts, and looked up to find two identical pairs of gray eyes on her, waiting.
+Her vote would decide it, then, and whichever way she chose, the reaction wouldn’t be pretty.

-But then, Íde knew these two better than anyone else, and the differences might not be as obvious to an untrained eye.
-Right now, their emotions further alienated the similarities between them.
-Kieran looked worried, Maebhe angry.
+But then, Íde knew these two better than anyone else, and the differences weren’t obvious to an untrained eye.
+Bur eight now, their emotions further alienated the similarities between them: Kieran only waited while Maebhe looked angry.
 She’d already guessed Íde’s answer, then.

 “I’m sorry, Maebhe.
 It’s getting too dangerous to stay.”